elgrove/elgrove/README.md

 ### Hi there 👋

-🔭  I’m currently working on These Times, a newsreader with articles from paywalled sites, built in a microservices-style architecture with communication between containers via HTTP
+🔭  I’m currently working on These Times, a newsreader with articles from paywalled sites, self-hostable with docker-compose

 🌱  I created [nflfunindex.com](https://www.nflfunindex.com), a website that scrapes data and ranks NFL games for how fun they were to watch